zacharysgoldberg/Blackjack/README.md

 # Blackjack game

-[GUI still in development]
+Terminal-based blackjack game [GUI still in development].
-Includes Flask libraries.
+Utilizes SQLAlchemy's ORM and docker for management.
 Requires user to register account and login with valid credentials before playing.
 User account and leaderboard data is stored in a sqlite database (Development stage).

 ## Future improvements

-To include a python GUI that communicates with db/api, forget password/username, utilize NoSQL database, and deploy on Azure
+To include a Kivy mobile GUI, forget password/username, and integrate MongoDB.

 ## How to run/test

-Install requirements, and run blackjack.py in root dir.
+Install requirements, and run blackjack.py in root directory.